-The Loyola Law Review is currently accepting submissions for both the Fall 2020 and Spring 2021 issues of Volume 67.
+The Loyola Law Review is currently accepting submissions for both the Fall 2021 and Spring 2022 issues of Volume 68.
 We strongly encourage contributors to submit their manuscripts through Scholastica or via our submission form.

 Our editors look forward to reading your submissions.

 Print Submission Guidelines

 We request that contributors comply with the following standards: